AbstractSpaces/LatticePercolation/README.md

 The original project required the lattice to support clusters wrapping around to the other side when they reached the edge.
 I'm omitting that now as it made things trickier without adding a whole lot to the learning exercise.
 I'm also omitting the MPI part of the project as I don't have access to a system that can properly test that functionality.

+## Developer Diary

+As of right now, two things about my work here stand out to as substandard.

+One is the complete lack of error handling, the program just exits whenever a system call doesn't return what it's supposed to.
+If I had more time and energy to devote to the project, I'd make the effort to do multiple attempts and provide a more detailed error report.

+The other is my Git workflow being kind of whack.
+I'm still learning the dos and don'ts of version control and several times I've made changes in the wrong branch or written less than ideal commit messages.
+But I try to be aware of when I've done a bad or made an amateur move, and hopefully will do better in future.

 # Data Structure Designs